-Peatland Code Mandatory VVB check VVB Guidance IUCN UK PP Validation Document requirement Check requirement Project maps The map must adhere to the Field Protocol version requirements that the project is validated against.
+Peatland Code Mandatory Document VVB Check Requirement VVB Guidance IUCN UK PP Validation Check Requirement Project maps The map must adhere to the Peatland Code Field Protocol version requirements that the project is validated against.
 However, in cases where the site survey was undertaken prior to the release of a new version of the Field Protocol, that site survey can be validated against the relevant earlier Field Protocol up to 2 years after the update.
 See the Peatland Code Field Protocol.
 If the project has changed between Project Plan Validation and Restoration Validation in hectarage, duration, peat depth or condition, a revised map is required.
-Must adhere to the Field Protocol version it was validated against However, in cases where the site survey was undertaken prior to the release of a new version of the Field Protocol, that site survey can be validated against the relevant earlier Field Protocol up to 2 years after the update.
+Must adhere to the Peatland Code Field Protocol version it was validated against.
+However, in cases where the site survey was undertaken prior to the release of a new version of the Field Protocol, that site survey can be validated against the relevant earlier Field Protocol up to 2 years after the update.
 Shapefiles of project area Shall be provided to a level that VVBs can be confident to validate against.
 Not required.
-Management plan (see Peatland Code for requirements) VVB shall check that all sections of the Management Plan template are completed with enough clarity and detail that in later years anyone reviewing this document will have a full understanding of the planning and processes behind the restoration.
-For versions prior to 2.0 that do not require the Management and Monitoring Template, it is common to find that the statement of the individuals involved in the delivery of the restoration and management activities and their expertise is missing.
-For this section we do not expect the names of the contractors, but the skills, experience required and qualifications such as licences to operate machinery are essential.
+Management Plan (see Peatland Code for requirements) VVB shall check that all sections of the Management Plan template are completed with enough clarity and detail that anyone reviewing this document in later years will have a full understanding of the planning and processes behind the restoration.
+For versions prior to 2.0 that do not require the Management and Monitoring Template, it is common to find that the 'statement of the individuals involved in the delivery of the restoration and management activities and their expertise' is missing.
+For this section we do not expect the names of the contractors, but the skills, experience required and qualifications, such as licences to operate machinery, are essential.
 Document must be fully completed with no blank sections.
-Prior to version 2.0 we can accept incomplete management and monitoring documents, providing the information is captured elsewhere (such as the social impact section of the PDD, for example).
-Monitoring plan (see Peatland Code for requirements) The VVB shall check that all sections of the Monitoring Plan template are completed with enough clarity and detail that in later years anyone reviewing this document will have a full understanding of the planning and monitoring behind the restoration.
+Prior to version 2.0 we can accept incomplete Management and Monitoring documents, providing the information is captured elsewhere (such as the social impact section of the PDD, for example).
+Monitoring Plan (see Peatland Code for requirements) The VVB shall check that all sections of the Monitoring Plan template are completed with enough clarity and detail that anyone reviewing this document in later years will have a full understanding of the planning and monitoring behind the restoration.
 See above Management Plan guidance.
 Document must be fully completed with no blank sections.
-Prior to version 2.0 we can accept incomplete management and monitoring documents, providing the information is captured elsewhere (such as the social
+Prior to version 2.0 we can accept incomplete Management and Monitoring documents, providing the information is captured elsewhere (such as the social